lifaon74/observables/examples/wot-temperature-example.md

 ### 2) Implementation with Pipe (better)

-Remember we I said that Pipes should be used everytime we pipe data from one observable to another ?
+Remember when I said that Pipes should be used everytime we pipe data from one observable to another ?

 Here we pipe data from `thing['temperature']` (an Observable) to another (the returned one).